hubmapconsortium/use-case-library/README.md

 * [Student](https://github.com/hubmapconsortium/use-case-library/wiki/Personas#student)

 ## Other Tags
+These tags are blue (#1D76DB).
 Other tags exist to help categorize the use cases by certain project topics (i.e. cell type, workspaces, etc.).
 * Cell Type
 * Workspaces